MafudNk/adminer/README.md

 # Adminer
 Adminer Database management in a single PHP file <br>
-server localhost without password in adminer with default username and password 'root'
+server localhost without password in adminer <br>
+with default username and password 'root'